 • In 2007 and 2009, listed as one of 25 lawyers who received the highest point totals in States of South Dakota, North Dakota and Nebraska

-• Listed in Best Lawyers of America for over 20 years
+• Listed in Best Lawyers of America for 25 years

 Reported Cases and Results